Looking for the Instant Pot Zero Minute Chicken Recipe? Look no further!

 - Instant Pot

-- 1 chicken – 1.7 kg is a really good weight if you have a 5.7 litre / 6 quart Instant Pot.
+- 1 chicken (NOT frozen) – 1.7 kg is a really good weight if you have a 5.7 litre / 6 quart Instant Pot.
 Any bigger and the method might not work great unless you have the 8. it's worth untrussing it (removing the string) if it's very tightly trussed

 - 1 tsp sea salt